Call for Presentations (English Version)

 Activities.

-The activities of the UIA-WP Public Health are determined by a lively exchange of information and mutual assistance among its members, the national sections, the national and international organizations and institutes of health and hospital care.
+The activities of the UIA-PHG are determined by a lively exchange of information and mutual assistance among its members, the national sections, the national and international organizations and institutes of health.
 The members are contributing with scientific and professional work, reports, publications and organizational work.

 The backbone of the activities are the International Public Health Seminars (IPHS) which are jointly organized with IHF and WHO, and the International Hospital Congresses, their discussion groups on architecture and engineering taken care of by the UIA-PHG.
 The subjects of the IPHS have always been of special indication, subjects to be rather treated at seminars or to supplement the themes of congresses.